WuerthPhoenix/tornado/doc/61-tornado/engine.rst

       by a Tornado endpoint.
 (Optional.
 Defaults to 67108860 (i.e.
       64MB))

-More information about the logger configuration is available `here <../../common/logger/README.md>`__.
+More information about the logger configuration is available in section :ref:`tornado-common-logger`.

 The default **config-dir** value can be customized at build time by specifying the environment variable *TORNADO_CONFIG_DIR_DEFAULT*.
 For